-The lone occupant in one such room had dozed off in boredom, his feet propped up on the desk as he snored loudly.
-A black and yellow striped bee standing just over three feet tall, the Mobian wore an orange vest over a black jumpsuit with white and orange boots and white gloves with black trim on the cuffs.
+A lone occupant in one such room had dozed off in boredom, his feet propped up on the desk as he snored loudly.
+A black and yellow-striped bee standing just over three feet tall, the Mobian wore an orange vest over a black jumpsuit with white and orange boots and white gloves with black trim on the cuffs.
 On his head was a black bomber’s helmet – modified for his antennae to stick out – with red trim around the edges and a pair of orange goggles on top.
 Pinned onto his vest was a small enamel pin; a stylized, yellow ‘C’ over top a broad red ‘X’ with a black outline.

 He had only fallen asleep moments ago when one of the panels on the wall started glowing red, the vital signs of three of the Robians flatlined, followed by four more a minute later.
 A klaxon blared out when half the unit was destroyed, startling the bee into wakefulness and causing him to fall off his seat in a panic.
 Rubbing his head and muttering out curses, he opened a golden eye towards the offending panel before staring at it in surprise, fully awakened at this point.
 “Oh shit…” he mumbled to himself.

 “Boss, boss, boss!
 You won’t believe what’s going on?!
 It’s crazy!
 Insane!
 Robians dropping like flies for some reason!” he chattered, streams of high-pitched words falling out of his mouth like water spilt from a glass, his loud voice overpowering the blaring alarms.
-“Here I am, sitting at this desk, minding my own business and monitoring Robian activity like you told me to, then all of a sudden, BOOM!
+“Here I am, sitting at this desk, minding my own business and monitoring Robian activity like you told me to when all of a sudden, BOOM!
 Robians!
-Seven of em… Wait no thirteen… Wait, wait…” he paused, taking a closer look at the panel and watching final Robian’s vitals suddenly go offline. “…Nope, the whole unit’s dead.
+Seven of em… Wait, no thirteen… Wait, wait…” he paused, taking a closer look at the panel and watching final Robian’s vitals suddenly go offline. “…Nope, the whole unit’s dead.
 D-E-A-D, dead!
 Like completely finished, dead!
 Stick a fork in ‘em, they’re done dead!
 Gone to the great junkyard in the sky d-”